lassebuurrasmussen/lassebuurrasmussen.github.io/README.md

 <img src="images/cv_photo.jpeg" height="100">

 # Welcome to my website!
-My name is Lasse Buur Rasmussen and I'm a Bioinformatics Graduate with Data Analysis experience.
+My name is Lasse Buur Rasmussen, and I'm a Data Engineer at Connected Cars.
+I'm also Bioinformatics Graduate.
 I use this as a landing page for introducing people to my projects etc.\\
 Enjoy!!